 Our History of Christianity quote today is from Nils Forsander.
 He said: “Church History is the record of God’s gracious, wonderful and mighty deeds, showing how by His Spirit and Word He rules His Church and conquers the world.”

-Today, in the History of Christianity, we are looking at “The Great Cappadocians [KAP-PUH-DO-SHNZ] (Part 4): Basil the Great” from Dr. Justo L. Gonzalez’s fine book, The Story of Christianity (Volume 1).
+Today, in the History of Christianity, we are looking at “Later History of the Crusades” from Dr. Justo L. Gonzalez’s fine book, The Story of Christianity (Volume 1).

 Dear friend, simply knowing the facts about Christian history without knowing the One on Whom this faith is based will do you no good.
 If you do not believe on the Lord Jesus Christ as your Savior, may I encourage you to get to know Him today.
 John 3:16 says, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
 Just believe in your heart that Jesus Christ died for your sins, was buried, and rose from the dead by the power of God for you so that you can be a part of the church in this life and in the life to come.
 Pray and ask Him to come into your heart today, and He will.
 Romans 10:13 says, “For whosoever shall call upon the name of the Lord shall be saved.”

 Until next time, remember that history is truly His story.